-Child Care CHDC220T - Total Cost per Child (12 and Under) in the Municipality
+CHDC220T - Total Cost per Child (12 and Under) in the Municipality

 This measure reports the total cost to provide child care services for children 12 years and under and includes all funding sources.
-Increases to the 2018 'cost per child' reflect increased 2018 Provincial funding, a portion of which was one-time funding.
 NOTE: The Ministry of Education reduced funding in 2020 due to pandemic closures.
 Funding was restored to pre-pandemic amounts in 2021, resulting in increases to total cost per child for all municipalities.
+Municipalities saw an increase in 2022 due to CWELCC funding.